An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 In general, whether the function $\theta(\cdot)$ is permissible or not, I will assume that a transitive group $G$ is acting on $\theta$, and this is enough for the general Theorem 4 below, from which Theorem 6/Theorem 0 can be deduced.
 To prove the above properties of the Hilbert space formulation, I need a further basic result.
 Theorem 5 of Section 8 is the general result, and Theorem 7 is a simpler version, valid in the finite-dimensional case.

 Note that my approach here can be seen as fully epistemic.
 It has to do with an agent seeking knowledge.
 In the finite-dimensional case, we may concentrate on state vectors that are eigenvectors of some meaningful operator.
 If this operator is associated with a maximal accessible variable $\theta$, then in general these state vectors have interpretations as questions-and-answers: First, look at questions of the form: `What is $\theta$?' or `What will $\theta$ be if we measure it?'.
 Then consider sharp answers of the form `$\theta=u$', where $u$ is an eigenvalue of the operator corresponding to $\theta$.
+This is equivalent to specifying an eigenvector of the operator corresponding to $\theta$.

 To show this requires some mathematics, given in this article, where also a further discussion is given.
 What is lacking in this development, are arguments for the Schr\"{o}dinger equation and for the Born formula from simple assumptions.
 These issues will also be briefly discussed in Section 7 below, and are discussed in more detail in [1].